-Adrian Levine has worked as Guest Leader with such orchestras as the Royal Liverpool Philharmonic, London Philharmonic, the Academy of St. Martin-in-the-Fields, Northern Sinfonia, Scottish Chamber Orchestra, Royal Ballet, BBC Welsh and Welsh National Opera.
+Adrian has appeared as Guest Leader with such orchestras as the Royal Liverpool Philharmonic, London Philharmonic, the Academy of St. Martin-in-the-Fields, Northern Sinfonia, Scottish Chamber Orchestra, Royal Ballet, BBC Welsh and Welsh National Opera.

-Since returning to work in London, Adrian Levine has become much in demand as a teacher and chamber music coach.
-He was for four years on the faculty at the Yellow Barn Festival in Vermont, USA, and has since 2002 taught and performed at the International Musical Arts Institute in Maine.
-He was until 2004 Head of Strings at London's Centre for Young Musicians, and is now on the staff at Chetham’s School, Manchester, where he teaches violin, viola and chamber music.
+Since returning from Rome Adrian has become much in demand as a teacher and chamber music coach.
+He was on the faculty at the Yellow Barn Festival in Vermont, USA, for four years and taught and performed at the International Musical Arts Institute in Maine 2002-2012.
+He was Head of Strings at London's Centre for Young Musicians for four years, and on the staff at Chetham’s School, Manchester 2004-2015, teaching violin, viola and chamber music.
 He plays a Petrus Guarneri violin made in Venice, c1740.

 Faculties / departments: Strings